UniversalDependencies/docs/_fi-overview/specific-syntax.md

 One particularly challenging task in annotating in the UD Finnish scheme is selecting the correct dependency type for dependents that are verbal.
-Verbal dependents include different kinds of subordinate clauses as well as infinitive and participal complements and modifiers.
+Verbal dependents include different kinds of subordinate clauses as well as infinitive and participial complements and modifiers.
 A simplified description of the decision procedure for verbal dependents is given in Table 1, and the full details are given below.